fruwe/csv_step_importer/README.md

 # csv_step_importer

-A library to validate, speed up and organize bulk insertion of complex CSV data, including multi-table data.
+A library to validate, speed up and organize bulk insertion of complex CSV data into multiple tables.

 It depends on